Andray Blatche: Xinjiang Flying Tigers (2014–2018)

 On September 20, 2014, Blatche signed a one-year, $2.5 million contract with the Xinjiang Flying Tigers of the Chinese Basketball Association.
 Following the conclusion of the 2014–15 CBA regular season, Blatche terminated his contract with Xinjiang on February 1, 2015.
 In 38 games, he averaged 31.1 points, 14.6 rebounds, 5.1 assists and 2.8 steals per game.

 In March 2015, Blatche re-signed with Xinjiang on a three-year, $7.5 million contract.

 In November 2016, Blatche sustained an injury and was subsequently replaced on the roster temporarily by Ben Bentil.
 He returned to action in late December and went on to lead Xinjiang to the CBA Finals, where they swept the series against the Guangdong Southern Tigers 4–0 to claim the championship.

 On January 4, 2018, it was announced that Augusto Lima was taking Blatche's spot on the roster.
 Blatche was criticized for his poor performance and negative attitude during the early stages of the 2017–18 season.
 He averaged 12.8 points and 6.4 rebounds in the five games he played, and had a negative impact on the team's defensive efforts.
 He returned to the team in March 2018 for their playoff series against Guangdong.

 Tianjin Gold Lions (2018–2019)

 In December 2018, Blatche signed with the Tianjin Gold Lions of the Chinese Basketball Association.
 In 19 games, he averaged 20.7 points, 11.0 rebounds, 4.1 assists, 1.7 steals and 1.8 blocks per game.

+Later years (2020–2025)

+Blatche played in the 2020 Dubai Basketball International Championship with non-league Philippine-based team Mighty Sports.
+He helped Mighty clinch the title in the club tournament held in the United Arab Emirates.

+In 2021, he expressed interest to join the Philippine Basketball Association (PBA).
+Despite having Filipino citizenship by this time, naturalized players like himself are still considered as imports.
+Imports are also subject to height cap restriction.

+Blatche joined Strong Group Athletics (SGA), another non-league Philippine-based side, for the Dubai International Basketball Championship in 2024.
+By this time Blatche has given up on his prospect of playing in the PBA.
+He rejoined SGA for the 2025 edition of the tournament.
+Blatche has announced his retirement in February 2025.